Dushyantgoswami/docs/docs/learn/rollapps.md

 ## RollApps architecture

 RollApps are composed out of two core services, client and server.
 The server is the application side designated for the RollApp deployer to implement custom business logic alongside the pre-packaged modules that construct the RollApp Development Kit [RDK](https://github.com/dymensionxyz/RDK).
-The client component, referred to as [dymint](https://github.com/dymensionxyz/dymint) is a drop-in replacement for Tendermint and responsible for block production, peer message propagation and inter-layer communication.
+The client component, referred to as [dymint](https://github.com/dymensionxyz/dymint), forked from Celestia's [optimint](https://github.com/celestiaorg/optimint), is a drop-in replacement for Tendermint and responsible for block production, peer message propagation and inter-layer communication.
 As there are no consensus tasks in the RollApp itself, dymint can provide the low latency requirements necessary for modern-day applications.<br/>

 ![RollApp Architecture](./images/rollapp-overview.svg)